Mindaugas Gedminas: Boxing career

 In 2018 Mindaugas represented Norway in several international tournaments and won for the first time the Norwegian championships.
 He also won for the second time the Nordic championships.
 After that he participated in King of the Ring tournament in Sweden, where he won three fights and claimed gold medal.
 Gedminas also competed in Golden Glove tournament in Nis, Serbia.
 There he defeated Serbias number one boxer and lost the semifinals on points against a Russian opponent.
-Mindaugas claimed a bronze medal in the Golden Glove tournament 2018.
-For the first time he fought 5 fights in 6 days that week.

 Gedminas won the 2019 Norwegian championship for the second time.
 He then took part in the international Grand Prix AIBA tournament, held in Usti Nad Labbern, Czech Republic.
 Gedminas defeated a boxer from Turkey and lost in semifinals against Salvatore Callavaro from Italy, where he won a bronze medal.
-Right after the tournament, Mindaugas started his preparation for the second European Games in Misnk, Belarus 2019.
+Right after the tournament, Mindaugas started his preparation for the second European Games in Minsk, Belarus 2019.
 His preparations included training camp in Berlin, Oslo and Kristiansand.
 In the second European Games, Mindaugas became the first Norwegian boxer in history to take a victory there.
 He won against Lithuania's best boxer, Vytautas Balsys, and lost on split decision 3–2 against Salvatore Callavaro, who took a silver medal.
 Later that year, Gedminas went to a training camp in Lithuania, where he trained with Olympic bronze medalist 2012, Evaldas Petrauskas.
 Gedminas continued with his preparations for the Olympic qualifications by travelling to Nur-Sultan, Kazakhstan for two weeks training camp.